ocp-cmdg/ingrid2python/index.md

 %ingrid:
 ds lon 5 boxAverage time 12 boxAverage
 ```
-In python we normally use `resample` for time sampling/averaging, but we can use `coarsen` on any grid.
+- In python we normally use `resample` for time sampling/averaging, but we can use `coarsen` on any grid.

+- If the grid is not divisible by the number, use `boundary='trim'`.

 ```
 #python: